 When it was first announced, the idea of Apple having its own retail store was not received well by many quarters – here’s a commentary by Bloomberg business on why "Apple Stores don’t work" dated May 20, 2001, published a day after the first two Apple stores were launched by Steve Jobs himself.

 Nearly 15 years later, Apple has more than 400 of their retail stores worldwide.

-The majority of Apple Stores is standardized: each store has a clear glass front with panels stacked on either side of the main door, lighting that cut across the front of the store to the back, the same make and design of shelves and tables, a high ceiling and an overall minimalistic yet boxed up feel.
+The majority of Apple Stores are standardized: each store has a clear glass front with panels stacked on either side of the main door, lighting that cuts across the front of the store to the back, and the same make and design of shelves and tables, a high ceiling and an overall minimalistic yet boxed up feel.
 This design and layout was actually patented in 2013.

-That said, many Apple Store designs worldwide break the mold and truly outshine their predecessors with amazing architectural leaps of faiths – carefully calculated deviations that do nothing but impress loyal fans and dissenters alike.
+That said, many Apple Store designs worldwide break the mold and truly outshine their predecessors with amazing architectural leaps of faith – carefully calculated deviations that do nothing but impress loyal fans and dissenters alike.

 History of Apple Stores

 Steve Jobs was not only the brains and vision behind many of Apple’s early and iconic products, he also directed his attention towards glorifying and glamming up Apple retail stores (as they were called in early press releases) to the point where even today, fans still queue up for hours, sometimes days in advance to be one of the first to enter a newly launched Apple Store.

 To understand the allure, let’s delve into the architectural history of Apple Store design, and to do that, we will have to start at the beginning.